-The SSA3000X series spectrum analyzer is designed with four standard interfaces: USB Host, USB Device, LAN and Earphone.
+The SVA10132X spectrum analyzer is designed with four standard interfaces: USB Host, USB Device, LAN, and Earphone.
 Being connected to other instruments via these interfaces enables the analyzer to achieve even more enhanced capabilities.
-In order to ensure the analyzer is operating properly, it is recommended to first test the interfaces.
+To ensure the analyzer is operating properly, it is recommended to first test the interfaces.